FY2025 wait times by category, service center, and field office, plus the quarterly trend data that national averages bury.

 If you're waiting on an adjustment of status decision, "how long does I-485 take" has no single honest answer.
-As of April 2026, Form I-485 processing time ranges from roughly 7.5 months at the fastest USCIS field offices to 42 months for T-visa-based adjustments.
+USCIS closed FY2025 with family-based cases finishing in a median of about 6 months, while employment, refugee, Cuban, asylee, and other adjustments ran anywhere from 7.5 to 18.5 months on the quarterly books.
+The national monthly average for the frozen humanitarian categories has since spiked into the twenties and beyond as approvals stopped.
 That spread is not a rounding error.
-It depends on your green card category, which USCIS office got your case, and which of the two dozen or so policy changes in 2025–2026 applied to you.
+It depends on your green card category, which USCIS office got your case, and which of the two dozen or so policy changes in 2025 and 2026 applied to you.

-This guide breaks down current I-485 processing times using two data sets most write-ups don't combine: the near-real-time 80th-percentile numbers from USCIS, and the quarterly pending-inventory trends USCIS publishes through its Office of Performance and Quality.
+This guide breaks down current I-485 processing times using two data sets most write-ups don't combine: the near-real-time 80th-percentile numbers from USCIS, and the quarterly pending-inventory and completion data USCIS publishes through its Office of Performance and Quality, current through the FY2025 fourth quarter and the February 2026 monthly report to Congress.
 You need both.
 One tells you what people just ahead of you waited.
 The other tells you whether the queue is getting longer or shorter for people in your category.
 For the wider picture of what's driving the USCIS backlog in 2025, we've covered that separately.

-Last updated: April 2026.
+Last updated: June 2026, using USCIS FY2025 Q4 quarterly data and the February 2026 monthly report.
 We refresh this page each time USCIS releases new monthly or quarterly data.

-Here are the most recent 80th-percentile numbers from USCIS, meaning the time within which 80% of cases finish.
+Here are the most recent figures from USCIS.
+The quarterly numbers are the median time for cases USCIS actually completed in the fourth quarter of FY2025; the monthly figures track the national average through February 2026.
 Your case can run faster or slower depending on the category, the office, and whether you're scheduled for an interview.

-Boston, Salt Lake City, Seattle, and Charlotte continue to run the fastest field offices for family-based cases, often finishing in under 10 months.
-New York, Newark, Houston, Los Angeles, and San Francisco remain the slowest, with chronic interview backlogs pushing some cases past two years.
-For employment-based adjustments, Nebraska Service Center still outpaces Texas, and the Service Center Operations (SCOPS) queue for complex EB cases sits near 32 months.
+Boston, Salt Lake City, Seattle, and Charlotte continue to run the fastest field offices for family-based cases, often finishing well under a year.
+New York, Newark, Houston, Dallas, Los Angeles, and San Francisco carry the heaviest caseloads, and their interview backlogs push some cases past two years.
+For employment-based adjustments, the service centers cleared FY2025 cases in a median of about 7.5 months, faster than most field offices that hold an interview.

 How USCIS calculates processing times (and why it's misleading)